adamm789/Icarus/README.md

 * Raw imports (i.e. fbx, dds, png) cannot be exported as is back to that format (is there any real reason to actually do this?)

 # Comments
-I have created a Discord: https://discord.gg/YFt9Y33hPZ
+I have created a [Discord](https://discord.gg/YFt9Y33hPZ).
-You can provide feedback or suggestions, if want.
+You can provide feedback or suggestions, if you want.

 UI is very bare bones and honestly, quite ugly.